-Note that the book will then be dependent on that external source - if deleted, the video will not be rendered.
+:::{important} Note that the book will then be dependent on that external source - if deleted, the video will not be rendered.
+We recommend uploading the videos as a file in the `assets` folder and referencing them via a Metadata Table. :::

-Also, just copying the URL to video might not work.
+Bear in mind that just copying the URL to video might not work.
 You should create a special link.
 For example, on youtube.com you will have to click on the “Share” button, then select the “Embed” option and copy a URL from a generated block of code.

-Figure 2.
-How to get a link to embed a video from youtube.com.
+Figure 1: How to get a link to embed a video from youtube.com